getify/You-Dont-Know-JS/async & performance/ch4.md

 gimmeSomething();		// 105
 ```

+**Note:** The `nextVal` computation logic above could have been simplified, but conceptually, we don't want to calculate the *next value* (aka `nextVal`) until the *next* `gimmeSomething()` call happens, because in general that could be a resource-leaky design for producers of more persistent or resource-limited values than simple `number`s.

 Generating an arbitrary number series isn't a terribly realistic example.
 But what if you were generating records from a data source?
 You could imagine much the same code.

 In fact, this task is a very common design pattern, usually solved by iterators.
 An *iterator* is a well-defined interface for stepping through a series of values from a producer.
 The JS interface for iterators, as it is in most languages, is to call `next()` each time you want the next value from the producer.